 The attached Ordinance has been reviewed and approved for legal sufficiency by Meredith D. Crawford, Assistant County Attorney.
-Any recommended legal comments are attached herein.
+Any recommendations or legal sufficiency comments made in that review are also attached herein.

 PERSONNEL:

 No additional personnel are required for implementation of this Ordinance.